apache/couchdb/share/doc/src/api/basics.rst

 Number Handling
 ---------------

+Developers and users new to computer handling of numbers often encounter suprises when expecting that a number stored in JSON format does not necessarily return as the same number as compared character by character.

 Any numbers defined in JSON that contain a decimal point or exponent will be passed through the Erlang VM's idea of the "double" data type.
-Any numbers that are used in views will pass through the views idea of a number (the common JavaScript case means even integers pass through a double due to JavaScript's definition of a number).
+Any numbers that are used in views will pass through the view server's idea of a number (the common JavaScript case means even integers pass through a double due to JavaScript's definition of a number).

 Consider this document that we write to CouchDB: